 Finally, this laser cutter for leather has seven safety features, including a safety lock, active and sloping position protection, exposure duration limitation, emergency stop, and a current control system.
-If you want to learn more, our Laser Master 3 review provides a more in-depth look.
+If you want to learn more, my Laser Master 3 review provides a more in-depth look.

 OMTech K40 Laser – Affordable 40W CO2 Laser for Leather Cutting

 - Price: Check latest price at Amazon here

 - Power: 40W